Cap Times Idea Fest 2024 program

 What will happen on Election Day in Wisconsin and the Midwest?

-Charles Franklin is the director of the Marquette Law School Poll, considered the gold standard for Wisconsin polling, will discuss his latest findings about the Wisconsin electorate with journalists from the Washington Post just weeks before the pivotal 2024 election.
+Charles Franklin discusses his latest Marquette Law School Poll findings with journalists from the Washington Post just weeks before the 2024 election.

 Location: Shannon Hall, Memorial Union, 800 Langdon St.